jenkinsci/winstone/README.md

 `java -jar winstone.jar --webappsDir=/usr/local/webapps`, you would find that the test folder would act as a webroot for requests prefixed with `/test`, while other requests would go to the webapp in the `ROOT` folder

-If you need multiple hosts (sometimes called name-based virtual hosting), there is an option `--hostsDir`.
-This acts in a similar way to the `--webappsDir` switch, but it defines an extra level of sub-directories, the top being a per-host directory and the second a per-webapp directory as with `--webappsDir`.

-The directory name becomes the host name: that is, a directory named `www.blah.com` will only serve requests with the host header www.blah.com, unless it is the default host.
-If a directory named "default" is found, it becomes the default host.
-If no default directory is found, the first directory in the list (alphabetically) becomes the default host.

-* `java -jar winstone.jar --hostsDir=<dir containing multiple host directories>`

 ## Development
 If you have some unit test failures you may add an interface/ip alias such